psantosl/p2pcopy/README.md

 # p2pcopy
 Small command line application to do p2p file copy behind firewalls without a central server.
-It uses [UDT](http://udt.sourceforge.net).
+It uses [PseudoTcpSharp](https://github.com/psantosl/PseudoTcpSharp) on top of [UdpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient).

 # Motivation
 You are on a Slack/Skype/whatever session and need to send a 10GB virtual machine to a team mate.
 Uploading it to a central server doesn't seem to be a good option, so you would love to just start a P2P private connection between the two to send a file.